Remco28/github_dashboard/docs/ARCHITECTURE.md

 - External timestamps (GitHub API) arrive as ISO strings with `Z`.
 We parse to timezone‑aware UTC and normalize to safe comparisons.
 - For API windows we build ISO strings with `Z` using `datetime.now(timezone.utc)`, stripping microseconds.
 - For internal day/delta math we compare using naive UTC (timezone removed) to avoid naive/aware subtraction errors.

-### Nudges & Filters
-- Nudges evaluate the currently filtered repository set and use the configured stale threshold (days).
-Adjust filters or threshold to broaden/narrow results.

 ## Development Guidelines